Bachelor of Theology

 Three years full time (24 units - 216 credit points)

-At the same time, applicants are advised that completion of their studies does not constitute a guarantee of ordination in the Orthodox Church.
+At all times, applicants are advised that completion of their studies does not constitute a guarantee of ordination in the Orthodox Church.
 Among other things, applicants considering ordination should keep in mind that the years of education and training at St Andrew's serve as a period of discernment, and that ordination itself is regulated by the canon law of the Eastern Orthodox Church.
 Application of the relevant canons as well as the establishment and application of any other requirements relating to ordination lies exclusively with the competent ecclesiastical authority.
 Applicants who have questions concerning their eligibility for ordination should consult with their appropriate ecclesiastical authority.
 They may also seek further information from the Registrar.

 Although part-time study is available, priority is given to prospective full-time students during the admissions process.

-All prospective students are advised to consult the complete 2013 Handbook for full details.
+All prospective students are advised to consult the complete 2014 Handbook for full details.